 Lithium-Iron Phosphate(LFP)

 Right now, LFP batteries are the best choice for solar energy backup.
-In case you are wondering why it is abbreviated LFP, it is because the chemical symbol for iron is Fe, as in the word ‘ferrous’.
+In case you are wondering why it is abbreviated LFP, it is because the chemical symbol for iron is Fe, as in the word ‘ferrous.

-LFP batteries are one of the safest types of lithium batteries.
-They have a specific energy of about 90 to 160 watt-hours per kilogram(Wh/Kg).
-While this is only a moderate energy density compared to other lithium chemistries, it is much better than lead-acid, which has a specific energy of about 30 to 50 Wh/Kg.
+LFP batteries have a specific energy of about 90 to 160 watt-hours per kilogram(Wh/Kg).
+While this is only a moderate energy density compared to other lithium chemistries, it is much better than lead-acid, which has a specific energy of about 30-50 Wh/Kg.
+This means LFP batteries are lighter and smaller than lead-acid batteries, but are bigger and heavier than other, more powerful, less safe lithium batteries.

 LFP batteries are cobalt-free.
 Because cobalt is unstable at higher temperatures, eliminating it from the battery chemistry improves safety.
 Also, cobalt is very expensive and has a large environmental impact.
 So being cobalt-free makes LFP batteries safer, less expensive than other lithium batteries, and better for the environment.